sajinidesilva/dreadpoint/README.md

 ## About Dreadpoint

-Dreadpoint is a multiplayer shooting video game in a virtual world.
+Dreadpoint is a multiplayer shooting video game in a virtual world where VR technology is supported.
+In this game shooters  are moving at a constant speed around the war area.
+While moving around the game space shooters can shoot to other players or change the direction of their motion .
+The object of this game is

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for